q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Introduction

-The baseline of qMRI mapping for MuPa-ZTE reconstructs a series of weighted images (with varying T1, T2, proton density weightings) and then performs dictionary matching to the underlying theoretical signal model \cite{wiesinger2020psst} to derive T1, T2 and proton density (PD) maps.
-While dictionary matching is straightforward and model-driven, it often yields suboptimal visual quality due to noise, imaging artifacts, and the coarse resolution of the dictionary grid.
-These limitations have motivated deep learning-based approaches for qMRI mapping.
+The baseline qMRI mapping strategy for MuPa-ZTE reconstructs a series of weighted images with varying contrasts and subsequently estimates quantitative parameters using dictionary matching based on the theoretical forward model \cite{wiesinger20213d, wiesinger2020psst}.
+While this model-driven approach is straightforward, the accuracy and visual quality of the resulting qMRI maps are often limited by noise, imaging artefacts, and the discrete resolution of the dictionary.
+When considering further acceleration of acquisitions, the quality of the subsequent qMRI mapping increasingly becomes a limiting factor in practice.